Factor Analysis In Research: Types & Examples

-Factor analysis is a statistical method used to uncover underlying dimensions, or factors, in a dataset.
+Factor analysis in market research is a statistical method used to uncover underlying dimensions, or factors, in a dataset.

 By examining patterns of correlation between variables, factor analysis helps to identify groups of variables that are highly interrelated and can be used to explain a common underlying theme.